Trump's personal lawyer grilled on Russia tower deal

 Participants also described often contentious exchanges between interviewers and Cohen’s attorney, who sought to cut off questions he saw as outside the committee’s purview.
 But Rep. Michael Conaway, R-Texas, who is leading the committee’s Russia probe, said Cohen answered his questions to his satisfaction and saw no need to invite him back.

-Rep. Adam Schiff, D-Calif., the top Democrat on the Intelligence Committee, also described Cohen as “fully cooperative with the investigation.”
+Rep. Adam Schiff of California, the top Democrat on the Intelligence Committee, also described Cohen as “fully cooperative with the investigation.”

 “Throughout the course of the investigation, from time to time we have attorneys that object to particular questions that are doing their job,” Schiff said.